dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/plan.md

 Status: In-progress

-For EF Core we plan to improve our suite of performance benchmarks and make directed performance improvements to the runtime.
+For EF Core, we plan to improve our suite of performance benchmarks and make directed performance improvements to the runtime.
 In addition, we plan to complete the new ADO.NET batching API which was prototyped during the 3.0 release cycle.
 Also at the ADO.NET layer, we plan additional performance improvements to the Npgsql provider.

 As part of this work we also plan to add ADO.NET/EF Core performance counters and other diagnostics as appropriate.